 You know that your heart is a pump, and each beat or contraction moves blood through the body.

-It has four chambers: On top are the left and right atria.
-On the bottom are the left and right ventricles.
+It has four chambers: On top are the right and left atria.
+On the bottom are the right and left ventricles.

 To keep your blood flowing at a rate necessary to meet your body’s needs, the walls of each chamber contract and relax in a steady rhythm.